teamdigitale/teamdigitale.governo.it/en/people/lorenzo-fabbri.md

 If I’m not online, it’s because I’m reading *Le favole al telefono*, *La bella addormentata nel fosso (an adaptation)* or some other stories with my kids Caterina and Leonardo.
 If I’m not in Rome, it’s because I love travelling, especially with Angela.

-The act of appointment is being registered at the Court of Auditors
+Start Date: January 9, 2017

+Period Provided: until September 16, 2018

+Annual Compensation:  € 90,000

+Approved by the Court of Auditors:  May 3, 2017